 Kaiser did a great job for me.
 The nursing staff is marvelous, not only providing very good care but being constantly dedicated to keeping the patient informed.

 Of course, they still wake you up at 6 am to draw blood.
 Yes they give you a roommate who moans in Hindi all night and has a family who don’t understand inside voices.
 If you use a CPAP machine, the one the hospital provides is ungodly loud–they didn’t tell me I could bring my own.
 Naturally, the food is dreadful, all the more so in the cardiac care wing where salt is only slightly less acceptable than cigars.

 The process is quick and mostly painless.
 I went in at 6 am Monday and was home by noon Tuesday.
-There is a small incision in my rightgroin where the doctor inserted the catheter.
+There is a small incision in my rightgroin where Dr. Richard Maloney inserted the catheter.
 It’s still bandaged so I don’t know exactly how large, but it causes me no difficulty.
 Mostly, I look silly from some bruising and lots of green disinfectant that dyed my legs.

 This was my third procedure–a double bypass 16 years ago and a stent 3 years ago.
 I’d like to think it will never happen again, but even with much more attention to diet and exercise than I am noted for, the bypass arteries have a tendency to close up.
 I may need a tune up again in a couple of years.
 Taking a medicinal drug that can serve as an appetite suppressant by affecting the central nervous system is helpful as well. it’s called Phentermine that belongs to the sympathomimetic amines drug.
 I get my money’s worth from Kaiser.